Desperationis/picow-keyboard/README.md

 ## picow-keyboard
 Turn your Raspberry Pi Pico W in a portable keyboard!
-Simply plug it into any system, connect to the AP it starts, and use this HTML interface:
+Simply plug it into any system, connect to the AP it starts, and use this HTML interface to type out to the system as if the pico was a keyboard:

 ![pico-keyboard preview](.github/picokeyboard.png)